Options for Nonimmigrant Workers After Employment Termination

 The United States Citizenship and Immigration Services (USCIS) has provided a list of options for nonimmigrant workers who have been laid off.
 This applies to both voluntary and involuntary termination.
 If you have any immigration questions or are Seeking Asylum then you should contact an immigration attorney right away.
+You are also eligible to apply for a green card if you are married to a green card holder and live in the U.S.

 A grace period of 60 days